Getting Started

 Additional Configuration May Be Required

-Some boards require additional configuration for the samples to work.
+Some boards require additional configuration for the samples to work, such as setting a VIO voltage to enable the LEDs or setting a switch to enable USB configuration.
 Check the specific board’s documentation for more information.

 A few examples have been installed with the FrontPanel software.
 These can be found at the following location under the Windows Start Menu: